abetusk/dev/projects/laser-spike/laser-spike.md

 After the housing has been cut, I've found that it's necessary to remove smaller interior pieces with a small pick.
-I like to prepare the acrylic pieces by putting them into groups dpeending on whether it's and outer, inner or backing piece, for ease of assembly laster.
+I like to prepare the acrylic pieces by putting them into groups depending on whether it's and outer, inner or backing piece, for ease of assembly later.

 ### Assemble Laser Diode Housing